Asymptotically Ideal Hierarchical Secret Sharing Based on CRT for Integer Ring: Preliminaries

-\begin{definition}[Secret sharing scheme] Let $\mathcal{U}=\{U_1,U_2,\ldots,U_n\}$ be a set of $n$ participants.
-A secret sharing scheme consists of a share generation phase and a secret reconstruction phase, as follows. \begin{itemize} \item Share Generation Phase: We assume $\mathcal{S}$ is the secret space.
-For any secret $s \in \mathcal{S}$, the dealer distribute shares to participants using a share distribution algorithm
+\begin{definition}[Secret sharing scheme] Let $\mathcal{P}=\{P_1,P_2,\ldots,P_n\}$ be a set of $n$ participants.
+A secret sharing scheme consists of a share generation phase and a secret reconstruction phase, as follows. \begin{itemize} \item[(1)] Share Generation Phase: Let $\mathcal{S}$ be the secret space.
+For any secret $s \in \mathcal{S}$, the dealer distributes shares to participants using a share distribution algorithm

-where $\mathcal{R}$ is a set of random symbol set, and $\mathcal{S}_i$ is the share space of the participant $P_i$. \item Secret Reconstruction Phase.
+where $\mathcal{R}$ is a set of random symbol set, and $\mathcal{S}_i$ is the share space of the participant $P_i$. \item[(2)] Secret Reconstruction Phase.
 Participants in any authorized set $\mathcal{A}\subseteq \mathcal{P}$ can use their shares to reconstruct the secret through the secret reconstruction algorithm

 Conversely, any unauthorized set cannot reconstruct the secret. \end{itemize} \end{definition}